valberg/ealtechevents/_techtalks_2016_nov/talks.md

 ## Teaching online - pitfalls and recommendations (Merete Stenner)

 You will be introduced to the world on online teaching solutions, from the minimalistic DIY setup to feature-rich hosted solutions.
+People who consider teaching online but are confused by the many options and don't know where to start, could start with this talk.

 ## How the Internet works (Hans Randeris Nielsen)